Rosalia Zemlyachka: Massacre of the 'Wrangelites'

 Zemlyachka was appointed secretary of the Crimean party committee in November 1920, when the last White Army left in the war, commanded by Baron Wrangel, was evacuating the peninsula.
 Leaflets were dropped by aeroplane over Sevastopol, the last city held by the Whites, which offered an amnesty to those who surrendered to the Red Army.
 They were signed in the name of the former commander-in-chief of the Imperial Army, General Aleksei Brusilov, who was persuaded to go to Crimea to supervise their surrender by the Deputy People's Commissar for War, Ephraim Sklyansky.

 Before Brusilov set out, a local decision was made to massacre those who had surrendered.
 The order to carry out this massacre was signed by the Chairman of the Crimean revolutionary committee, Béla Kun, Zemlyachka, and the head of the Crimean Cheka, Semyon Dukelsky.
 According to English writer Donald Rayfield, Kun and Zemlyachka were lovers, and she was "a Cheka sadist who tied the officers in pairs to planks and burned them alive in furnaces or drowned them in barges that she sank offshore.
 Estimates vary of the number killed, which may have been 70,000.
-Social scientist, Nikolay Zayats, from the National Academy of Sciences of Belarus has disputed the large, “fantastic” estimates and attributed this to eyewitness accounts and White army emigre press.
-A Crimean Cheka report in 1921 showed that 441 people were shot with a modern estimation that 5,000-12,000 people in total were executed in Crimea.
+Social scientist, Nikolay Zayats, from the National Academy of Sciences of Belarus has disputed the large, "fantastic" estimates and attributed this to eyewitness accounts and émigré press of the White Army.
+A Crimean Cheka report in 1921 showed that 441 people were shot, with a modern estimate that 5,000–12,000 people in total were executed in Crimea.